Comparing (especially US) ESG Policies and Investment: 28 June symposium in Japan

 I am honoured, excited and a little nervous to be joining such fine scholars and students at a leading university for legal studies in Asia.
 I will initially give lectures and a related tutorial (zemi) to both LLB and postgraduate Law School (“JD”) students regarding Anglo-American law, including an introduction to the wider common law world particularly across the Asia-Pacific region.
 I will also offer a course on Dispute Resolution in Common Law Asia (including Australia-NZ, Singapore, Hong Kong, Malaysia, India and even the micro-state of Brunei).
 These will be offered in English for at least my first two years at uTokyo, but with some discussion and course materials also in Japanese.

 I also look forward to continuing and expanding my comparative research in business law fields, especially international arbitration, foreign investment regulation, corporate governance, consumer and contract law.
-New writings this year include (1) a national report on Australia for the IACL Berlin Conference session on Contractual Justice (with UMelbourne’s professor Jeannie Paterson), (2) a chapter on Japanese law (with Ca’ Foscari professor Giorgio Colombo) for Elgar’s new Research Handbook on The Philosophical Foundations of Comparative Law (edited by Luca Siliquini Cinelli et al), (3) a chapter on corruption law and practice across Asia (with Keio Law School associate professor Nobumichi Teramura) in a book on World Comparative Law coordinated by Prof Mindy Chen-Wishart through NUS (where I will again be a visiting professor over January 2027, to teach Japanese Law), and (4) an article with Nobu on applicable laws in international arbitration and their impact on choice of seat (including a focus on Australia).
+New writings over this year include (1) an article on ‘Evolving Antipodean, Asian and European Ambivalence Around ISDS Arbitration: A Compromise Way Forward?’, (2) a national report on Australia for the IACL Berlin Conference session then book on Contractual Justice (with UMelbourne’s professor Jeannie Paterson), (3) a chapter on Japanese law (with Ca’ Foscari UVenice professor Giorgio Colombo) for Elgar’s new Research Handbook on The Philosophical Foundations of Comparative Law (edited by associate professor Luca Siliquini Cinelli et al), (4) a chapter on corruption law and practice across Asia (with Keio Law School associate professor Nobumichi Teramura) in a book on World Comparative Law coordinated by Prof Mindy Chen-Wishart through NUS (where I will again be a visiting professor over January 2027, to teach Japanese Law), (5) an article with Nobu on applicable laws in international arbitration and their impact on choice of seat (including a focus on Australia), and (6) a chapter with Vivienne Bath on “International Commercial Arbitration and Mediation in Asia” in Julien Chaisse et al (eds) Oxford Handbook of International Trade Law in Asia.

 Best wishes for a Happy New Year of the Horse!